Syria: Media

 Television was introduced to Syria and Egypt in 1960, when both were part of the United Arab Republic.
 It broadcast in black and white until 1976.
 Syrian soap operas have considerable market penetration throughout the eastern Arab world.

-Nearly all of Syria's media outlets are state-owned, and the Ba'ath Party controls nearly all newspapers.
+Nearly all of Syria's media outlets are state-owned.
 The authorities operate several intelligence agencies, among them Shu'bat al-Mukhabarat al-'Askariyya, employing many operatives.
-During the Syrian Civil War many of Syria's artists, poets, writers and activists have been incarcerated, and some have been killed, including famed cartoonist Akram Raslam.
+During the civil war many of Syria's artists, poets, writers and activists have been incarcerated, and some have been killed, including famed cartoonist Akram Raslan.

-Sports

-The most popular sports in Syria are football, basketball, swimming, and tennis.
-Damascus was home to the fifth and seventh Pan Arab Games.

 Cuisine

-Syrian cuisine is rich and varied in its ingredients, linked to the regions of Syria where a specific dish has originated.
-Syrian food mostly consists of Southern Mediterranean, Greek, and Southwest Asian dishes.
+Syrian cuisine is rich and varied in its ingredients, linked to the regions where a specific dish has originated.
+Syrian food mostly consists of southern Mediterranean, Greek, and Southwest Asian dishes.
 Some Syrian dishes also evolved from Turkish and French cooking: dishes like shish kebab, stuffed zucchini/courgette, and yabraʾ (stuffed grape leaves, the word yabraʾ deriving from the Turkish word yaprak, meaning leaf).

-The main dishes that form Syrian cuisine are kibbeh, hummus, tabbouleh, fattoush, labneh, shawarma, mujaddara, shanklish, pastırma, sujuk and baklava.
+The main dishes are kibbeh, hummus, tabbouleh, fattoush, labneh, shawarma, mujaddara, shanklish, pastırma, sujuk and baklava.
 Baklava is made of filo pastry filled with chopped nuts and soaked in honey.
 Syrians often serve selections of appetizers, known as meze, before the main course.
 Za'atar, minced beef, and cheese manakish are popular hors d'œuvres.
 The Arabic flatbread khubz is always eaten together with meze.

-Drinks in Syria vary, depending on the time of day and the occasion.
+Drinks vary, depending on the time of day and the occasion.
 Arabic coffee is the most well-known hot drink, usually prepared in the morning at breakfast or in the evening.
 It is usually served for guests or after food.
 Arak, an alcoholic drink, is a well-known beverage, served mostly on special occasions.
 Other Syrian beverages include ayran, jallab, white coffee, and a locally manufactured beer called Al Shark.